geudde/attic-chest/pages/13.reference/01.porden/docs.md

-book i.
-THE CASTLE.
-31

 To Leonora turned, and sought to know

 If from a kindred source her sorrows flow.
-6 10
+6

 As either maid was Leonora fair —
 A silken net confin'd her sable hair;